rickoff/Rickoff/TWM/TDMsetup.md

 Installation

 Download both mwTDM.lua and place them in your .../mp-stuff/scripts/ (WINDOWS) or .../PluginExamples/scripts (LINUX PACKAGE) folder, then read both sections below.
-Changes to .../scripts/server.lua
+Changes to .../scripts/serverCore.lua

-Open the existing server.lua file in the same folder and make the following changes (use CTRL-F or something similar):
+Open the existing serverCore.lua file in the same folder and make the following changes (use CTRL-F or something similar):

-Find and change the following:

-myMod = require("myMod")

-to:

-myMod = require("myMod")
+Add on the top:

 mwTDM = require("mwTDM")